Central accounting points: Details of those functions carried out by the trader at the CAP: Collation of all dutiable delivery details

 The schedule must inform the CAP of the descriptions and quantities of products removed and also the resultant excise duty liabilities for debit against their deferment account.

-Warehouse-keepers must ensure that this information is advised to each deferment holder’s CAP within 3 working days after the end of the excise duty deferment period so that they can calculate the total deferred liability in good time to complete the HO10 warrant.
+Warehouse-keepers must ensure that this information is advised to each deferment holder’s CAP within 3 working days after the end of the excise duty deferment period so that they can calculate the total deferred liability in good time to complete the HO10 return.

 If a particular location has not incurred any liability in a period a ‘NIL’ return must be obtained by the CAP to substantiate this.
 Warehouse-keepers also have a responsibility to provide ‘NIL’ returns.